reggiestain/socialplaces-assessment/README.md

 # PHP DEVELOPER PRACTICAL ASSESSMENT

-This application was developed with [laravel] 5.5*
+This application was developed with [symfony] 4.2*

 ## Installation